jordanpapaleo/NewHire/README.md

 1. Your code should be linted using the provided .jshintrc file

-**Bonus Points** Setup a build process for this exercise using grunt.
+**Bonus Points** Setup a build process for this exercise using grunt to compile and lint your code.